Volume 22, Issue 1 (Spring 2025) Sci J Iran Blood Transfus Organ 2025, 22(1): 54-62 | Back to browse issues page

 Results

-During the study period, the average consumption of blood and platelets was 6,266 and 1,697 units, respectively, with no significant difference observed.
+During the study period, the average consumption of blood and platelets was 6,266 and 1,697 units, respectively, with no significant differences observed.
 Plasma consumption averaged 3,356 units, showing a slight increase.
-The predicted mean request for blood units was 10,790, which was comparable to the actual mean of 9,276.
+The predicted mean request for blood units was 10,790, closely aligned with the actual mean of 9,276.
 Similarly, the predicted and actual platelet requests were 1,781 and 1,891 units, respectively.
-The predicted plasma request (4,262 units) was higher than the actual request (3,189 units).
-The predicted cryoprecipitate request (279 units) was not significantly different from the actual mean of 348 units.
+The predicted plasma request (4,262 units) exceeded the actual request (3,189 units).
+The predicted cryoprecipitate request (279 units) showed no significant difference from the actual mean of 348 units.

 Conclusions